mebjas/html5-qrcode/README.md

 If you do not pass any value, the whole viewfinder would be used for scanning.
 **Note**: this value has to be smaller than the width and height of the `QR code HTML element`.

-#### `disableFlip` - Boolean (Optional), default = false.
+#### `disableFlip` - Boolean (Optional), default = false
 By default, the scanner can scan for horizontally flipped QR Codes.
 This also enables scanning QR code using the front camera on mobile devices which are sometimes mirrored.
 This is `false` by default and I recommend changing this only if:
 -  You are sure that the camera feed cannot be mirrored (Horizontally flipped)
 -  You are facing performance issues with this enabled.

 Here's an example of a normal and mirrored QR Code
 | Normal QR Code | Mirrored QR Code |